bacadra/pulsar-navigation-panel/README.md

 ## Section folding

-There are functions which provide fold actions (fold, unfold or toggle) of sections.
-The special future is to collapse all section a view like table of content.
-You may be interested in following commands:
+There are functions that provide folding actions (fold, unfold, or toggle) for sections.
+A special feature is the ability to collapse all sections to view them as a table of contents.
+You may be interested in the following commands:

 * `navigation-panel:fold-toggle`: toggle fold of current section,
 * `navigation-panel:fold-section`: fold current section,